-UES provides all the necessary training for the exercise of professional duties and for safety in the workplace, either by contracting "in company" training or by enrolling employees in external courses in classes open to the market.
-There are more than 500 courses available in AVA with free access on subjects such as Business Management, Sabesp Information Systems (SiiS - SAP ERP), Microinformatics, Occupational Health and Safety, Ethics and Conduct, etc. AVA allows courses to be taken on desktops or mobile devices, the management of the courses taken, the creation of virtual communities to share knowledge, and the creation of Learning Tracks, among others.
-By means of the More Knowledge Program, employees can be refunded up to 80% of enrollment and tuition fees for high school technical, undergraduate, post-graduate, university extension, and language courses.
-The intention is to raise employees' training level, in addition to promoting professional recognition.
-Still under the scope of the More Knowledge Program, UES offers an MBA course in Environmental Sanitation, in partnership with the São Paulo School of Sociology and Politics Foundation (FESPSP), which also has an international module taught by the London School of Economics and Political Science (LSE).
-Due to the importance of the course to the business, a grant of 90% is approved.
-Employees are recommended to participate in congresses, conferences and technical visits abroad, based on the affinity of their attributions, autonomy and competence to articulate and represent the company, and the capacity to share the knowledge acquired.
-Employees and their families can benefit with discounts of 5% to 40% in educational institutions associated with Sabesp.
+TRAINING AND DEVELOPMENT PROCESS Origin of the need Feasibility Description Technical Training UES provides all the necessary training for the exercise of professional duties and for safe in the workplace, either by contracting "in company" training or by enrolling employees in external courses in classes open to the market.
+Strategic, Tactical and Operational Planning Process Needs (Functional Authorities) Distance Learning There are more than 500 courses available in AVA with free access on subjects such as Business Management, Sabesp Information Systems (SiiS - SAP ERP), Microinformatics, Occupational Health and Safety, Ethics and Conduct, etc. AVA allows courses to be taken of desktops or mobile devices, the management of the courses taken, the creation of virtual communities to share knowledge, and the creation of Learning Tracks, among others.
+Occupational Health and Safety (GHE) By means of the More Knowledge Program, employees can be refunded up to 80% of enrollment and tuition fees for high school technical, undergraduate, post-graduate, university extension, and language courses.
+The intention is to raise employees' training Quality Management Systems Education Grants level, in addition to promoting professional recognition.
+Still under the scope of the More Knowledge Program, UES offers an MBA course in Environmental Sanitation, in partners Leadership and Successor Training with the São Paulo School of Sociology and Politics Foundation (FESPSP), which also has international module taught by the London School of Economics and Political Science (LS Due to the importance of the course to the business, a grant of 90% is approved.
+Organizational Climate SurveyIndividual Needs (PID) International Training Employees are recommended to participate in congresses, conferences and technical vis abroad, based on the affinity of their attributions, autonomy and competence to articulate and represent the company, and the capacity to share the knowledge acquired.
+Educational Agreement Employees and their families can benefit with discounts of 5% to 40% in educational institutions associated with Sabesp.